 Main areas of practice

 Banking and finance: Jiménez de Aréchaga enjoys a dominant presence in the Uruguayan financial community, advising the most relevant players in the market.
 It has a strong capital markets practice, having participated in many of the most prominent recent deals, including issuances of debt securities, future-flows securitisations, project bonds and financial trust vehicles of consumer loans.
-In 2010 the firm partnered with key players in the financial sector to create Efidus, the first structured finance company in Uruguay to provide integral services of structuring, placement, administration and legal implementation of financial trusts and other financed structured products.

 Labour and employment: The firm’s well-regarded labour department represents employers in matters involving all aspects of work relations; contracts, collective bargaining, employment litigation, outsourcing, employment compensation and social security.

 Tax and accounting: Our tax and accounting practice gives support to our business practice, inasmuch as tax issues associated with business organisation planning, foreign investments, free zones and offshore activities arise.